ewolff/microservice-dapr/HOW-TO-RUN.md

 * Run the order microservices using `dapr run -k -f dapr-order.yaml`.
 * Run the other microservices using `dapr run -k -f dapr-other.yaml`.
 * Deploy the services using `kubectl apply -f service.yaml`.
-* Start the services proxies with `services-proxy.sh`.
+* Start the services proxies with `service-proxy.sh`.
 * Open index.html to use the application.
 * You can access the Dapr Kubernetes dashboard with `dapr dashboard -k`.